-Gavin Wanganeen Aboriginal and Torres Strait Islander Scholarships Brownlow Medallist, premiership player, five-time All-Australian, Port Power Best and Fairest, and first Indigenous AFL Life Member, Gavin Wanganeen was a brilliant AFL player, who is genuinely admired by all who love the game.
+Gavin Wanganeen Aboriginal and Torres Strait Islander Scholarships Brownlow Medallist, premiership player,five-time All-Australian, Port Power Best and Fairest, and first Indigenous AFL Life Member, Gavin Wanganeen was a brilliant AFL player who is genuinely admired by all who love the game.
 More than that, he has become a role model for Aboriginal youth throughout the country, something he takes very seriously.
 That is why Gavin lent his patronage and encouragement to a scholarship set up by the University of South Australia to help Aboriginal students achieve their higher education goals.
-Since its establishment in 2004, over 50 students have benefited from this life-changing initiative.
+Since its establishment in 2004, over 60 students have benefited from this life-changing initiative.
 The University would like to thank the 600 individuals and organisations who have generously donated money for this scholarship.
-We are delighted that we have been able to offer additional scholarships to final year students since 2013 thanks to the generosity of the Department of Innovation and Skills.
-The Gavin Wanganeen Scholarship program received a further boost in 2020 with the addition of two new scholarships offered by Haigh's Chocolates and an anonymous private donor.
-"Football has given me some wonderful opportunities in my life, a strong sense of achievement and an understanding that role models can make a difference to people's lives.
-I believe Aboriginal kids need a range of role models - some in sport but also, teachers, business leaders, nurses, researchers and others.
+We are delighted that we have been able to offer additional scholarships to final year students since 2013, thanks to the generosity of the Department of Innovation and Skills.
+The Cavin Wanganeen Scholarship program received a further boost in 2020 with the addition of two new scholarships offered by Haigh's Chocolates and an anonymous private donor.
+The Gavin Wanganeen MBA Scholarship was awarded for the first time in 2022 in an arrangement that will completely waive the recipients' MBA course fees.
+"Football has given me some wonderful opportunities in my life, a strong sense of achievement and an understanding that role models can make a difference in people's lives.
+I believe Aboriginal kids need a range of role models - some in sport but also teachers, business leaders, nurses, researchers and others.
 The Gavin Wanganeen Aboriginal Scholarship aims to assist more Aboriginal students to attend university so they can contribute by becoming leaders in Australia and good examples for Aboriginal children across the country."
 Gavin Wanganeen Goodes O'Loughlin UniSA GO Scholarship In 2016, the University received a generous donation from the Government of South Australia to provide a scholarship supporting high-achieving Aboriginal students enrolled in a health or fitness-related undergraduate degree program.
 The State Government donation funds a Goodes O'Loughlin UniSA GO Scholarship every year in perpetuity.
 The GO Foundation was founded by Adam Goodes and Michael O'Loughlin and creates educational opportunities for Aboriginal youth through a strong network of collaboration with corporate Australia, schools, universities and other partners.
 The recipients of this prestigious award have the opportunity to engage with the GO Foundation and receive a range of mentoring, networking and career development opportunities.
 "The GO Foundation wants to see more and more Indigenous students at universities throughout Australia.
 We are thrilled to partner with UniSA, one of Australia's leading universities, to provide these opportunities in Adelaide."
 Adam Goodes "Adam and I both grew up in Adelaide so we are both so pleased that we can offer a GO scholarship at UniSA.
 South Australia gave us the opportunities that led us to where we are today so it's great we can give back in some small way."
 Michael O'Loughlin